eshimab/eshimab.github.io/notesite/docs/workflow.md

 ### File Sync Locally with `rsync`

+1. Sync Files from `~/scidev/notesite/site` created by `MkDocs` in the `python3 venv` to  `~/scidev/notesite/docs` which is required for hosting on GitHub Pages
+    1. `~/scidev/notesite/site` is the HTML Site Created by MkDocs in the python3 venv
+    2. After Syncing from `~/scidev/notesite/site`, delete that directory because it is redundant.

 ```bash
 # Move the mkdocs site to the scidev/docs so that GitHub Pages can find it
 rsync --archive --progress --recursive --verbose --delete-after ~/scidev/notesite/site/* ~/scidev/docs